 You can also group stats to multiple date intervals.
 For example, if both “year” and “month” are selected, your stats will be grouped by each year and each month in each year.

 In some instances, you may only want to see stats for specific partners, offers, or campaigns.
-To do this, use the Filters section to select only stats you’re interested in.
+To do this, use the Filters section to select only the stats you’re interested in.
 Once you select an option, an autocomplete field appears below it.
 Start typing into the field and relevant options will appear:

 For most filter options, you can filter on multiple values.
 Two additional options appear at the bottom of the Filters section: